tsinghua-fib-lab/LCSim/README.md

 python3 experiments/diff/train_md.py --config motion_diff/configs/config.yml --save /path/to/log_dir
 ```

 The trained model will be saved in the log directory and you can check the training process in tensorboard by running `tensorboard --logdir /path/to/log_dir`.
-We trained our model for 200 epochs on the whole training set of WOMD, which takes about 20 days on 4 NVIDIA 4090 GPUs, the hyperparameters are the same as the ones in the config file.
+We trained our model for 200 epochs on the whole training set of WOMD, which takes about one week on 4 NVIDIA 4090 GPUs, the hyperparameters are the same as the ones in the config file.

 ## Running the simulation